– RE Continental GT 650 was first unveiled at 2017 at the EICMA show.

 |Royal Enfield Continental GT 650||Rs 3.5 lakh to Rs 4 lakh|

 Royal Enfield CEO Siddhartha Lal confirmed that the all-new Continental GT 650 bike would come at an ‘accessible pricing’.
 That means, it would surely be priced pretty aggressively against its arch rival Harley Davidson Street 750 that comes with a price tag of Rs 5.14 lakh.
+The local manufacturing will surely help the bikemaker to come up with aggressive pricing.
 We believe that the new Royal Enfield 650cc bike might come in the price range of Rs 3.5 lakh – Rs 4 lakh (ex-showroom).
 Pictures & Details – Modified RE Surf Racer and Gentleman Brat Bikes

-RE’s new middleweight bike has been built on all-new twin cradle chassis, and shares a strong resemblance with other bikes from the Continental GT series that carry cafe racer styling.
+Built on all-new twin cradle chassis, RE’s new middleweight bike shares a strong resemblance with other bikes from the Continental GT series that carry cafe racer styling.
+The architecture used for the bike has been designed and developed by Harris Performance, which is renowned for manufacturing racing motorcycle chassis and components.
 Interestingly, this bike follows design philosophy from 1960s cafe racing culture.
-Some of the key styling elements include sculpted fuel tank, retro-styled twin-pod instrument console and clip-on handlebars, lending it a cafe-racer style.
+Styling bits such a sculpted fuel tank, retro-styled twin-pod instrument console and clip-on handlebars enhance its cafe-racer styling.
 The bike also gets rear set footrests and upswept exhausts.
-The Continental GT 650 comes fitted with 18-inch spoke wheels and 100-section front and 130-section rear tyres.
-The company will also offer a range of modular accessories with the bike including fly-screen, a lower clip-on handlebras, twin-seats, etc. Also Read – Royal Enfield Himalayan 750cc Adventure Tourer Confirmed
+The Continental GT 650 rides on 18-inch spoke wheels and 100-section front and 130-section rear tyres.
+The company will also offer a range of modular accessories with the bike including fly-screen, a lower clip-on handlebras, twin-seats, etc. Read – Royal Enfield Himalayan 750cc Adventure Tourer Confirmed

 Royal Enfield Continental GT 650 Colours

-There will be three colour options on the Continental GT 650 model lineup – Ice Queen, Sea Nymph and Black Magic.
+RE will offer the Continental GT 650 model lineup in three paint schemes, namely, Ice Queen, Sea Nymph and Black Magic.

-In terms of dimensions, RE’s new middleweight motorcycle measures 2,122mm in length, 744mm in width and 1,024mm in height.
-The bike has a seat height of 790mm (single seat)/793 ((dual seat), and stands tall on a ground clearance of 174mm.
+The overall length, width and height of RE’s new middleweight motorcycle stand at 2,122mm, 744mm and 1,024mm respectively.
+The bike offers a seat height of 790mm (single seat)/793 ((dual seat), and stands tall on a ground clearance of 174mm.
 Its tank fuel capacity stands at 12.5-litres.
 The Continental GT 650 carries a kerb weight of 198kg, and has a payload capacity of 200kg.
 Read: – Royal Enfield 1000cc Carberry Motorcycle – All You Need To Know

 |Specifications||Continental GT 650|